Our Solutions: Testing

 Time, temperature, and pressure data are recorded at temperature intervals as a function of time.
-This data can then be used to the time rates of changes in pressure and temperature.
-This data can be used to calculate a time-to-maximum rate, obtain kinetic parameters for non-autocatalytic and exothermic reactions and chemical reactions, and calculate an adiabatic temperature rise/heat of reaction.
+This data can then be used to the time rates of changes of pressure and temperature.
+This data can be used to calculate a time-to-maximum rate, obtain kinetic parameters for non-autocatalytic exothermic reactions and to calculate an adiabatic temperature rise / heat of reaction.

-The Accelerating Rate Calorimetry (ARC) test can directly simulate reactions and predict thermal and pressure events in the processing, storage, and shipping of potentially hazardous chemicals.
-The ARC can also be used to investigate and determine the effects of catalysts, inhibitors, initiators, reaction atmospheres, materials of construction and agitation.
+The Accelerating Rate Calorimetry (ARC) test can directly simulate and predict thermal and pressure events in the processing, storage, and shipping of potentially hazardous chemicals.
+The ARC can also be used to investigate the effects of catalyst, inhibitors, initiators, reaction atmospheres, materials of construction and agitation.

-The Carius tube apparatus is used as a small-scale screening tool for thermal stability.
+The Carius tube apparatus is used as a small-scale screening tool for thermal stability and the determination of thermal runaway reactions.
 It is primarily undertaken to investigate exothermic activity and gas generation.
 The Carius tube can also aid in the detection of exothermic activities such as onset temperatures.
 It can also identify the pressure effects of permanent gas generation.

 The Carius tube apparatus works by placing approximately 10 grams of a test material in a heavy-walled sealed glass tube and then placing it in an oven.
 The oven temperature is then increased at a controlled rate (typically 0.5 K/min).
 The temperature and pressure of the test cell are then detailed and recorded to assess the thermal stability of the sample upon heating.

 Calorimetric techniques are usually employed for measurements that are based on heat flow and are completed under controlled laboratory conditions.
-These techniques are then used in conjunction with thermal stability data to create a detailed understanding and estimate of behavioural limits for potential deviations from normal processes.
+These techniques are then used in conjunction with thermal stability data to create a detailed understanding of behavioral limits for potential deviations to normal processes.

-For chemical reaction processes that have runaway potential, an understanding of thermodynamics, kinetics and gas generation/vapour pressure of the process should be developed to provide a basis for evaluating the consequences and adverse effects of deviation from normal process conditions.
+For chemical reaction processes that have runaway potential, an understanding of thermodynamics, kinetics and gas generation/vapor pressure of the process should provide a basis for evaluating the consequences of deviation from normal process conditions.

-At Sigma-HSE, we provide a range of calorimetric solutions to aid you in identifying and analysing chemical reaction hazards.
-Our calorimetric solutions provide you with actionable insights to protect business, people’s human health, the workplace and the environment against potential hazards and deviations to your processes.
+At Sigma-HSE, we provide a range of calorimetric solutions to aid you in identifying and analyzing chemical reaction hazards.
+Our calorimetric solutions provide you with actionable insights to protect business, people, workplace and the environment against potential deviations to your processes.

 Discover our range of calorimetry tests below and get in touch for a free consultation today.

-The Reaction Calorimeter is designed for thermal analysis, measuring heat profiles, chemical conversions and heat transfer under process control conditions.
-The Reaction Calorimeter allows chemical and safety engineers to optimise processes under safe conditions while determining critical process control parameters to reduce the risk of failures at scale.
+The Reaction Calorimeter is designed for measuring heat generated, chemical conversions and heat transfer under process conditions.
+The Reaction Calorimeter allows process chemistry and safety engineers to optimize processes under safe conditions while determining critical process parameters to reduce the risk of failures at scale.

 Heat Flow Calorimetry provides reaction information early in the development process to improve the chemical workflow.
-This chemical test data can be used to characterise reactions, optimise and understand process parameters in a controlled, accurate and reproducible environment.
+This chemical test data can be used to characterize, optimize and understand process parameters in a controlled, accurate and reproducible environment.

 Can’t find the tests you need?

-From Differential Scanning Calorimetry to the Advanced Reactive System Screening Tool, Sigma-HSE is your single solution provider for your risk assessment and a variety of chemical reaction hazards analysis and chemical testing services.
-Our dedicated team of experts are committed to helping you ensure your risk assessment and maintain compliance with regulatory standards.
+From Differential Scanning Calorimetry to the Advanced Reactive System Screening Tool, Sigma-HSE is your single solution provider for a variety of chemical reaction hazards analysis and chemical testing services.
+Our dedicated team of experts are committed to helping you ensure and maintain compliance.

-Receive quick and accurate reactive chemicals data in just a few simple steps
+Receive quick and accurate data in just a few simple steps

-Chemical reactivity testing for the materials at your facility is an important aspect of safety compliance.
-Learn more about how we can help you to define chemical reaction hazards and prevent thermal runaway reactions, undesired reactions and fine tune process specifications.
+Testing for chemical reaction hazards at your facility is an important aspect of chemical process safety compliance.
+Learn more about how we can assist you today.

 Are you visiting Sigma-HSE from outside your region?
 Visit your regional site for more relevant process safety solutions.